 City of Lockhart Prop A

-The city of Lockhart's Prop A is a special election for a charter amendment for the "Lockhart Freedom Act," which would reform marijuana enforcement in the city.
-Similar to other related acts passed in other Central Texas, it would decriminalize low levels of marijuana possession.
+The city of Lockhart's Prop A was a special election for a charter amendment for the "Lockhart Freedom Act," which would reform marijuana enforcement in the city.
+Similar to other related acts passed in other Central Texas, it aims to decriminalize low levels of marijuana possession.

 Caldwell County Prop A